aspnetboilerplate/aspnetboilerplate/doc/WebSite/OData-Integration.md

 ### Configuration

-Abp.Web.Api.OData automatically calls
-HttpConfiguration.MapODataServiceRoute method with conventional configuration.
+Abp.Web.Api.OData automatically calls the HttpConfiguration.MapODataServiceRoute method with the conventional configuration.
 If you need, you can set Configuration.Modules.AbpWebApiOData().**MapAction** to map OData routes yourself.

 ### Examples

-Here, some example requests to the controller defined above.
+Here are some requests made to the controller defined above.
 Assume that the application works on *http://localhost:61842*.
-We will show some basics.
+We will show some basic examples.
 Since OData is a standard protocol, you can easily find more advanced examples on the web.

 #### Getting List of Entities